qlik-oss/core-website/README.md

 ### Recipes

 A recipe typically answers a question of the form "_How do I ...?_".
 It is a way to describe important concepts in more isolation.
-Some examples of recipes could be to answer questions like:

-- _How do I get my data into my solution?_
+One example can be: _How do I load my own data into QIX Engine?_
-- _How do I decide when it is time to scale up or down the number of running QIX Engine instances?_

-More information on recipes is provided in [Recipes Overview](./docs/recipes-overview.md) section.
+More information on recipes is provided in the [Recipes Overview](./docs/recipes-overview.md).

 ### Core Components